marklogic-community/RunDMC/README.txt

     /admin/config/navigation.xml.

-  [A sample database will be provided...]
+  [An updated sample database should be provided...]

 CODE NOTES